vlad-byte-cell/An-Independent-Quantum-Project/README.md

 The probabilities from left to right are $41\frac{2}{3}$%, $25$%, $8\frac{1}{3}$%, $25$%.
 If the qubit ancilla[0] is 0, then the probability of ancilla[2] being 1 is (25% / (41⅔% + 25%)) × 100% = 37.5%.
 And if the qubit ancilla[0] is 1, then the probability of ancilla[2] being 1 is 75%.

-We can now simplify the quantum circuit above:
+We can now simplify the quantum circuit above (the hadamard on ancilla[2] represents the agent's decision, and the controlled Hadamard stays for the conditional continuation of the experiment, whose rules are outlined above):

 ![Simplifying the quantum circuit at a negligible cost of altering the probabilities from the histogram](demoSimplified_QuantumCircuit.svg)
+(

 Just for reference, this simplification alters the probabilities above, a bit: